bibhas2/jcal/README.md

 # iCalendar Invite Generator for Java

-[iCalendar](https://www.ietf.org/rfc/rfc2445.txt) is a comprehensive specififcation that can be difficult to understand at times.
+[iCalendar](https://www.ietf.org/rfc/rfc2445.txt) is a comprehensive specification that can be difficult to understand at times.
 It also has a few strange requirements like line length limit that seem archaic by today's standard.
-Generating a basic iCalendar invite can become a daunting task.
+On top of that, email clients like Gmail and Outlook are unforgiving when it comes to parsing an iCalendar request.
+Generating a correct iCalendar invite can become a daunting task.
 This is why we created ``jcal``.
 This package makes it super easy to generate an invite that you can then send via e-mail.

 ## Project Goals